anbipa/DQRuleDiscovery/README.md

 The application currently does not require any mandatory environment variables.

 ### Volumes & Persistent Storage
-In future versions, we plan to connect to the LTS external storage in Cyclops.
 The DQRuleDiscovery application does not require any persistent storage or volumes.

 ### Network Configuration